 Figures 1 and 2 show 2015 Medicare PAC and hospice care revenue as a percentage of net patient revenue for 1,205 CAHs and 964 rural PPS hospitals, respectively.
 Among CAHs, the mean Medicare PAC and hospice care revenue was 10 percent, and the range was zero to 63 percent.
 For 140 CAHs, Medicare PAC and hospice care revenue was greater than 20 percent of net patient revenue, while 54 CAHs had no Medicare PAC and hospice care revenue.
-Among rural PPS hospitals, the mean Medicare PAC and hospice care revenue was zero to 30 percent.
-Medicare PAC and hospice care revenue was greater than 20 percent of net patient revenue was greater than 20 percent, and the range was zero to 30 percent.
+Among rural PPS hospitals, the mean Medicare PAC and hospice care revenue was two percent, and the range was zero to 30 percent.
 Medicare PAC and hospice care revenue was greater than 20 percent of net patient revenue for only two rural PPS hospitals, and zero for 295 PPS hospitals.